 - balance sheet with explanatory notes signed by two directors;

-- consolidated statement of required state payments, notes thereto;
+- consolidated statement of required state payments and notes thereto;

 - auditor's verdict.

 What should be in the annual accounts in Cyprus